Skip to content

 }

-This configuration enables EMQX Edge to establish an MQTT over TCP bridge connection to a remote MQTT server, using will message and secure communication with SSL.
+This configuration enables EMQX Edge to establish an MQTT over TCP bridge connection to a remote MQTT server, using a will message and secure communication with SSL.

 Configuration Items